 The Associate Professors’ Community is an informal discussion group open to all faculty, with a special emphasis on issues of importance to associate professors.
 The learning community will meet approximately three times each semester to discuss topics related to setting direction, taking on new roles, teaching, research, and faculty life.
 It provides an informal setting to meet other faculty and discuss issues of common interest.
 The intent is to enhance faculty experience and provide an ongoing discussion group for associate professors.
 The meeting topics are suggested by participants and members of the Advisory Board.
 Each meeting will focus on a different aspect of faculty experience and help make connections with people in many different spheres of the university.

 Please register on the Office of Faculty Development (OFD) Event Registration Form for upcoming APC meetings.
 Bring your lunch.
-Bottled water and cookies will be provided.
+Snacks and water will be provided.

 Readings and Resources

 Mid-Career Faculty Planning Process.
 Worksheet on articulating career goals, writing a mid-career plan and implementing the plan.

 Overcoming Post-Tenure Paralysis.
 Kerry Ann Rockquemore, March 21, 2014. from the Chronicle of Higher Education.
 It’s not uncommon for midcareer faculty to feel stuck.
 But you’ve got so many options!
 The trick is just tacking to the path that’s right for you.

 Tuesday, September 22, 12:25-1:15, DH Hill Faculty Conference Room, 2nd Floor: Being an Associate Professor.
 New Priorities

 Congratulations on getting tenure!
 Now what?
 The role of an Associate Professor has new priorities mixed with ambiguous expectations.
 Join this discussion to identify strategies for success and opportunities for professional growth.